open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 -------
 New Features:
  - JS Client - Added setPeerOpenListener and setSignalingStateChangeListener.
- - JS Client - Added options to set prefered video codec in peer connection.
+ - JS Client - Added options to set preferred video codec in peer connection.
  - JS Client - Added media stream recording feature and demo.
  - JS Client - Added support for selecting audio playback destination.
  - Documentation - Added info on git install steps.

 Changes:
  - JS Client - Use minFrameRate/MaxFrameRate for Firefox and Edge instead of frameRate.min and frameRate.max.
- - JS Client - Updated to use webrtc ontrack api and newer media constraints api.
+ - JS Client - Updated to use WebRTC ontrack api and newer media constraints api.
  - JS Client -Updated the ice filter demo and exposed it on the demo page.
  - Server - Updated default server options to use urls instead of url for ice se.
  - Server - Updated socket.io from 1.3.7 to 1.4.5.